ManyClasses/manyclasses.org/content/projects/many-classes-1/_index.md

 and to program in the different feedback conditions.
 The intended timeline for this initial ManyClasses study is to recruit instructors in spring 2019, conduct the one-day training for participating instructors in late summer 2019, and begin data collection at the start of the semester in fall 2019.

+## Want to join ManyClasses 1?

+Information about joining ManyClasses 1 as an instructor is available [here](join).